Loneliness vs Solitude

-We stress, curse ourselves, our personal dialogue leaves a lot to wish for.
-We don’t respect ourselves, look for assurance elsewhere but within and we totally disregard nurturing the genius inside of us.
+We stress, and curse ourselves, our personal dialogue leaves a lot to wish for.
+We don’t respect ourselves, look for assurance elsewhere but within and totally disregard nurturing the genius inside of us.

 ♥ Feeling alone does not mean being alone ♥